 Budget hotel: Maxim Folies

 This stylish 3-star hotel is a charming place to spend the night.
 The decor is cozy and homely, with colorful touches and a warm .
 Maxime Folies also offers junior suites at a very affordable rate.
 This certainly makes for a budget-friendly option for families traveling with kids.
 In addition to the well-appointed rooms, there’s an intimate breakfast area with a mouth-watering selection of fresh foods, pastries and more.
-The Visiting Paris on a budget never looked so good.
+Visiting Paris on a budget never looked so good.
+If you’re looking for Paris hotels that aren’

 1-bedroom apartment overlooking the rooftops: The Opera House